Projective Integral Updates for High-Dimensional Variational Inference: Introduction

-The aim of this work is to improve the computational efficiency of variational inference and related sparsifying methodologies by improving numerical integration.
-This work proposes two blocking-based quadrature techniques that are suitable for mean-field variational inference.
-The first approach, stochastic blocked mean-field quadratures, may be useful for learning architectures that, based on the model's computational structure, allow us to identify key blocks of parameters that may contain important correlations.
-Blocked quadratures allow these correlations to be feasibly captured with high precision while still retaining scalability for high-dimensional model classes.
-The second approach, derived as a quasirandom modification of the first, gains a striking additional property of periodic exactness on much larger bases.
+The second approach, derived as a quasirandom modification of the first, gains an additional property of periodic exactness on much larger bases.
 To put this property in perspective, we might expect that a quadrature taking 4 function evaluations in $d$ parameter dimensions, comprising $4(d+1)$ degrees of freedom, should only integrate the same number of basis functions.
-Yet, by averaging a consecutive pair of two-point quadratures from a quasirandom sequence, the result exactly integrates $1 + 2d + \frac{1}{4}d^2$, i.e.~more than half, of all basis functions for quadratic total degree polynomials.
-As $d$ may easily surpass a million in modern learning architectures, this provides a significant improvement in approximation quality at low cost.
+Yet, by averaging a consecutive pair of two-point quadratures from a quasirandom sequence, the result exactly integrates $1 + 2d + \frac{1}{4}d^2$ quadratic total-degree basis functions, i.e.~more than half.
+These quadrature sequences may support adaptive integration to suppress error as needed by adding evaluations from the quadrature sequence while keeping previous computations.

-Efficient numerical integration enables robust training methodologies for variational inference in high-dimensions.
-By analyzing the structure of optimal variational distributions, this work illuminates the primary attributes of a fixed-point optimization.
-Related linear functionals that act on gradients allow efficient approximation of quadratic loss structure in each parameter.
-Not only does this support variational inference with Gaussian mean-fields, it is also compatible with spike and slab distributions that are suitable to induce sparsity during training.
+These quadrature formulas facilitate efficient approximations of the expected gradient and Hessian diagonal using related linear functionals that act on only a few gradient evaluations from standard backpropagation.